Policing-Redefined/docs/docs/developer-docs/pr/ped-api/ped-inventory.md

 ```
 ## Weapon Item
 Represents a weapon/firearm.
 Most likely can be added to the GTA Weapon Wheel.
-:::note
+:::important
-This class extends the base SearchItem class.
+This class extends the base `SearchItem` class.
 Thus, all properties/methods found in the base class are applicable here.
 :::
 ### `WeaponModelId`

 The GTA weapon model id of this firearm item.

-:::info
+:::warning
 This will default to `WEAPON_KNIFE` if required (e.g. accessing `WeaponModelHash`).
 :::